Back to Blog

 The vibe

 Right in the thick of it.
 The Town Area covers the core of Gibraltar around Main Street, Casemates Square, and the commercial district.
-This is where you find the shops, the cafes, the banks, the Government offices, and the daily rhythm of Gibraltarian life.
-It is busy, it is social, and it is incredibly convenient.
-Step outside your door and everything is within a few minutes' walk.
+This is where the shops, cafes, banks, and Government offices are, and where the daily rhythm of Gibraltarian life plays out at its loudest.
+Step outside and everything is within a few minutes' walk.

 The property

-Mostly apartments, ranging from compact studios to larger period flats.
-Some buildings are historic with high ceilings and original features.
-Others are more modern.
-Space tends to be at a premium, and properties are generally smaller than in other areas.
+Mostly apartments, from compact studios to larger period flats.
+Some buildings are historic with high ceilings and original features; others are more modern.
+Space tends to be at a premium, and properties are generally smaller here than in other areas.

 Who it suits

-Anyone who wants to be in the heart of things.
-Ideal for singles and couples who enjoy walking everywhere, eating out regularly, and being part of the daily social scene.
-Also suitable for people who work in the town centre and value a zero-commute lifestyle.
+Singles and couples who want to walk everywhere, eat out regularly, and be part of the daily social scene.
+Ideal for people who work in the town centre and value a zero-commute lifestyle.
+Buy-to-let investors who prioritise yield over capital growth often favour the Town Centre.

 Walk to